Learn More about Member Benefits

 Buses will depart from the Marriott Marquis Hotel South Lobby of the L Street Entrance at 6:45 pm.
 Please gather 15 minutes prior to departure.
 Tour will only depart and return to the Marriott Marquis Hotel.
 There will be no additional drop-off/pick-up stops for participants.

+This tour has been cancelled.
 Learn from the master during this Kitchen Confidential with Chef Christianne Ricchi.
 With almost 30 years in Washington, D.C., Ristorante i Ricchi is a veritable institution.
 Christianne Ricchi spent 18 years in the Tuscan countryside and her restaurant has won accolades as one of the best Italian restaurants in the world along with its sister i Ricchi located in the Italian countryside. i Ricchi delivers what people expect of a true Italian dining experience: comforting, authentic, quality food.

 You will be greeted with sparkling water and passed hors d'oeuvres during an informal tutorial on pasta making.
 For lunch, attendees will gather in groups of 8 at a cooking station where you'll experience a “DIY Lunch”.
 Each participant will leave with a keepsake recipe card to remind them of this special afternoon.